How to Create a Newsletter (If You Don’t Know How to Start)

 Me personally?
 I’m subscribed to over 100 different email newsletters.

-I’ve been doing this for years because I like accelerating my knowledge in marketing by studying what other entrepreneurs are doing.
+I’ve been doing this for years.
+I like accelerating my knowledge in marketing by studying what other entrepreneurs are doing.

-Does Marketing Via an Email Newsletter Work to Bring In Leads & Sales?
+Does an Email Newsletter ACTUALLY Work To Bring In Leads and Sales?
 (Yes, Here’s Proof)

 The short answer is yes.